Your membership has expired

 Best Compact Two-Stage Gas Snow Blowers

 Many snow blowers are 28 or 30 inches wide.
 If you want to save space in the garage or get a more maneuverable machine, consider these compact snow blowers, which are 24 inches across.
-They may require an extra pass or two along your driveway, but they will muscle through piles of snow as capably as their wider rivals.
+They may require an extra pass or two along your driveway, but they muscle through piles of snow as capably as their wider rivals.

 Best Single-Stage Gas Snow Blowers

 These single-stage snow blowers aren’t as powerful as the machines listed above.
-But they do a stellar job when moving up to about 9 inches of snow.
+But they do a stellar job moving up to about 9 inches of snow.

 Best Battery-Powered Snow Blowers